Karim-Benkhira/cpp-algorithm-practice/exercise_69/README.md

 - Prints the original array using `PrintArray`.
 - Calls `TimesRepeated` to calculate and print the frequency of the specified number.

-## Modifying the Program

-If you want to customize the program or use it as part of a larger project, you can modify the code in the "main.cpp" file.

 ## Example